-How to clean an air conditioning filter
+How to clean air conditioning filters

 Generally speaking, there are two types of air conditioning filters, Disposable & Washable.
 Air conditioner filters are located at the ‘return air’ or for a better word the ‘air-intake’ to the air conditioning system.
 For a ducted system, this is the grille in the ceiling, often in the hallway.
 Highwall Split System air conditioners will require the front fascia cover to be lifted & filters removed to cleaned.